Blood Orange Loaf Cake

 - In a medium bowl, whisk together flour, baking powder, and salt.
 Set aside.

-- In a large bowl (or stand mixer bowl), combine the 1 c sugar and the 2-3 tbsp blood orange zest.
-Using a pastry cutter or hands, work the zest into the sugar until fragrant, about 1 minute.
+- In a large bowl (or stand mixer bowl), combine the 1 cup sugar with the zest of 2 blood oranges.
+Rub the zest into the sugar by hand until mixture is fragrant, about 1 minute.

-- Add in vegetable oil, 4 tbsp blood orange juice, and vanilla.
-Beat on high speed 1 minute more, and scrape down sides of bowl.
+- Add in 1/4 cup of the orange juice, the 1/3 cup vegetable oil, and the vanilla.
+Beat on high speed for one minute then scrape down sides of bowl.

-- Stir in the yogurt, then add remaining dry flour mixture until just combined.
-Scrape sides if needed.
+- Stir in all of the yogurt until combined, then add in remaining flour mixture and stir together until just combined.
+Scrape down sides of bowl and mix an additional 5 seconds if needed.

-- Pour into prepared loaf pan and bake for 50-60 minutes, or until a tester comes out clean and top and edges are golden brown.
+- Pour batter into prepared loaf pan and bake for 50 minutes to 1 hour, or until a tester comes out clean and edges are golden brown.

-- Let cake sit in pan for 10-15 minutes then remove to a cooling rack to cool completely before icing.
+- Let cake cool in pan for 10 minutes then remove to a rack to cool completely before icing.

 Glaze the cake:

-- Whisk 1 tbsp blood orange juice into 1/2 cup sifted powdered sugar until completely smooth.
+- Whisk together the remaining 1 to 2 Tablespoons blood orange juice with 1/2 to 1 cup powdered sugar (or desired amount) until completely smooth.

-- Poke a few small holes in the top of the cake and pour glaze gently over cake in a sweeping motion.
+- Poke a few small holes in the top of the cake and pour glaze gently over cake to cover.
 Let cake sit a few minutes for glaze to set before slicing.